 However, there are times when anniversaries remind the congregation that they hired the pastor for a reason, and they must trust the calling and direction of the church.

-A pastor anniversary speech rarely comes from the person the church is celebrating.
-The church staff or pastor's anniversary committee will choose speakers to honor the pastor during a Sunday service, a week, or a month-long celebration.
+A pastor's anniversary speech rarely comes from the person the church is celebrating.
+The church staff or pastor's anniversary committee will choose speakers to honor the pastor during a Sunday service and come up with church anniversay celebration ideas to host a week or month-long event.

 1. The Audacity of Faithful Leadership

-Faith leaders are often up against spiritual attacks.
-Celebrating their tenacity reminds them that the Bible never promised sunny days every day.
+Like anyone else, faith leaders will encounter situations that try their faith.
+However, they must stay true to their God and inspire others to follow suit.
+Celebrating their tenacity reminds them that the Bible never promises every day will be a sunny day.
 Adversity will come, but with God, they can get through anything.

 Matthew 24:45